Maputaland-Pondoland-Albany Hotspot: Biodiversity

+The Maputaland-Pondoland-Albany area supports a very high biodiversity, both animal and plant.
+With nearly 8100 vascular plants species and 2000 endemic plant species, it is the second richest area in Africa in terms of plant diversity, after the Cape Floristic Region.
+The Albany region also has a great diversity of succulent plants, notably arborescent plants, differing from the leafy succulent species of the Karoo desert.
 The vegetation cover is mainly composed of forests, shrubland, bushveld and meadows.
 About 80% of the remaining forests of South Africa occur in this region, and nearly 600 species of trees are represented here, the highest diversity of any temperate forest in the world.
 Among the large number of plants in this ecoregion, about 1900 are endemic.
-The Albany region also has a great diversity of succulent plants, notably arborescent plants, differing from the leafy succulent species of the Karoo desert.
+There is also an endemic family, that of Rhynchocalycaceae, which has only one species: Rhynchocalyx lawsonioides.
+Many plants present in this hotspot were subsequently widely used as ornamental or medicinal plants; examples include Strelitzia reginae and nicolai, Clivia miniata, Kniphofia or the extremely rare Sandersonia aurantiaca.
+Aloe ferox is widely used for its sap with healing properties.

 Although the hotspot was originally envisaged as referring to the wide diversity of vascular plant species, the pattern of plant endemism is matched by numerous endemic vertebrates.
 The degree of endemism among plants in this hotspot is 23.5% whereas the degree of endemism among vertebrates is 5.1% and near-endemism 4.9%.
 If the area of the hotspot was redefined as the "Greater Maputaland-Pondoland-Albany" area, an increase of 73%, to include the Great Escarpment area, the vertebrate endemism would total 146 species (19 freshwater fishes, 29 amphibians, 75 reptiles, 15 birds and 8 mammals), a figure 135% higher than the 62 vertebrate species for the MPA as presently defined.

 Most of the endemic vertebrates in the ecoregion inhabit the forests and grasslands, and many have niche habitat requirements such as rocky outcrops or marshy areas within these larger biomes; the Sloggett's vlei rat and the Natal red rock hare are quite widespread in the area while the woodbush legless skink and the robust golden mole have narrower habitat requirements.